What is Ecommerce? Definition, Examples, Platforms, Tips

 The customer reach of traditional businesses is usually limited to customers that can contact, locate or access physical stores or outlets.

 Alongside extensive marketing and advertising reach, eCommerce allows potential customers from around the world to easily access product inventories and make purchases from the convenience of mobile devices.

-The existence of international order fulfillment companies who operate warehouses around the globe makes the delivery of goods to customers around the world easier and more feasible than ever imagined.
+The existence of international order fulfillment companies that operate warehouses around the globe makes the delivery of goods to customers around the world easier and more feasible than ever imagined.

 4. Dynamic Payment Methods